DZHonnee/HL2-VR-Workshop-Extender/help/en/recommendations.md

 <p><b>What does it mean?</b></p>

 <ul>
-<li>Steam is currently limiting requests to its servers due to high load, likely caused by an event or Steam just having trouble.</li>
+<li>Steam is currently limiting your requests due to some protection mechanism.</li>
 <li>You temporarily cannot access Workshop item pages.
 This limitation usually lasts only a couple of minutes.
 Wait a bit and then check if item pages open.</li>
 <li>Due to these limitations, you currently won't be able to mount installed addons or check maps in your addon list.</li>
 </ul>